flectra-hq/flectra/doc/reference/javascript.rst

 ---------------------------------

 A new module system (inspired from requirejs) has now been deployed.
-It has many advantages over the Odoo version 8 system.
+It has many advantages over the Flectra version 8 system.

 * loading order: dependencies are guaranteed to be loaded first, even if files are not loaded in the correct order in the bundle files.